Lewes Bonfire: Southover

 Southover has roots in the mid-19th century but it disbanded in 1985, and then reformed in 2005.
 It represents the Cranedown and St. Pancras areas as well as the old village of Southover.
 Located on Southover High Street, the local church is St. John the Baptist's, where there is a war memorial, and the headquarters is The Swan Inn.
 Their guernseys are red and black and their pioneers are monks (representing the remains of the Priory of St. Pancras nearby) and buccaneers.
 Southover march with the British Imperial Marching Band and the Pentacle Drummers.
 Southover's firesite is at the Convent Field, behind Lewes Football Club.

 South Street

 South Street was formed in 1913 as a society for the children of members of the Cliffe; however, both Cliffe and South Street now accept members of all ages.
-Their jumpers are brown and cream, and their pioneers are (first) Colonial Period (mid-18th century) and (second) English Civil War (mid-17th century) soldiers.
+Their jumpers are brown and cream, and their pioneers are (first) 18th-century Georgian (mid-18th century), (second) English Civil War (mid-17th century) soldiers and (third) Lewes Chalk Miners.
 They are based on South Street and the small area to the west between it and the River Ouse, and their headquarters is The Snowdrop, South Street.
 Their firesite is on the Railway Land.